m0hossam/dsa-hash-table-in-c/README.md

 ### Project Specifications
 - The hash table stores string only key-value pairs
-- The hash table has a max size of 53 pairs
+- The hash table has an initial size of 53 pairs
+- The hash table can be resized to bigger & smaller sizes according to its load
 - Collision handling is done using the separate chaining technique
 - The separate chaining technique is implemented using a singly linked list